 neuropathic pain, and decrease muscle soreness.
 Cannabinoids act as mild sedatives to promote restful sleep and relax the nervous system, and are becoming increasingly popular to treat post-injury syndrome and following surgery.

 Used in conjunction with conventional cancer therapies, cannabinoids are beneficial in mitigating the horrific side effects of chemotherapy.
 Cannabis improves quality of life, and decreases the anxiety so prevalent in ill people.

 In tincture form, cannabis is highly impactful for treating chronic pain, and these effects can last up to eight hours.
 It can be ingested in a variety of forms, such as capsules, liquids, and edibles or be vaporized or applied topically.
 These various delivery methods allow treatment with cannabis to be layered throughout the day, resulting in optimal pain management.

-If you need topical pain relief, here is a potent, fast-acting hemp balm.
+If you need topical pain relief, here’s a potent, fast-acting hemp balm.

 How do you feel about using cannabis for cancer prevention and treatment?
-Please share your insights and experiences below.
+Let me know in the comments:)

 Disclaimer: This article is strictly for informational purposes only and is not intended to be medical advice.
 Please be diligent and always do your own research in regard to any material I present on this site.
 I claim no responsibility for any distress, whether it be physical or emotional, that may occur as a result of the information you obtain from my blog.